Is There a Dimmer Outlook Ahead for BP p.l.c. (BP)?

 BP p.l.c.
-(NYSE:BP) went up by 1.69% from its latest closing price compared to the recent 1-year high of $34.30.
-The company’s stock price has collected 3.82% of gains in the last five trading sessions.
-The Wall Street Journal reported on 08/02/22 that BP Profit Surges on High Energy Prices
+(NYSE:BP) went up by 0.80% from its latest closing price compared to the recent 1-year high of $34.30.
+The company’s stock price has collected 6.78% of gains in the last five trading sessions.
+MarketWatch.com reported on 08/09/22 that Where are the high-paying ‘green’ jobs?
+Often in the states fighting against them.

 Is It Worth Investing in BP p.l.c.
 (NYSE :BP) Right Now?